Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/before_you_begin.md

 # Before you begin...

-## 1. Import the Postman Environment for the tutorial
+## 1. Import the Postman Collection and Postman Environment.

+Postman *Collections* are groups of prepopulated HTTP requests.
+They can also contain scripts that are executed when you send an HTTP request, and/or when you recieve a response.

 Postman *environments* are named configurations that implement environment variables to store values you typically use across many HTTP requests.
-For example, you can save the Access Token to use for all HTTP requests, in a variable named `dasApiToken`.
+For example, this Postman Collection stores the Access Token that is used across all HTTP requests in a variable named `access_token`.

-To import the environment you need for this tutorial:
+To import the Postman Collection and environment you need for this tutorial:

-1. Download the file *DA43dsMax Tutorial.postman_environment.json* from the [*collections* folder of this repository](../collections).
+1. Download the following files from the [*collections* folder](../collections).

+    1. *Model Derivative.postman_collection.json*
-2. Import *DA43dsMax Tutorial.postman_environment.json*:
+    2. *Model_Derivative.postman_environment.json*

-    1. In the Postman header bar, click **Import**.
+2. In the Postman header bar, click **Import**.
 A dialog displays.

-    2. Drag the file you downloaded in Step 1 to the area marked **Drop files here**.
-Alternatively, you can click **Choose Files** and find the file you downloaded in Step 1.
+3. Drag the file you downloaded in Step 1 to the area marked **Drop files here**.
+Alternatively, you can click **Choose Files** and find the files you downloaded in Step 1.

-3. Click the environment drop-down on the upper-right, and select **DA43dsMax Tutorial**.
-The DA43dsMax Tutorial environment loads.
+3. Click the environment drop-down on the upper-right, and select **Model_Derivative**.
+The environment containing the variables for the tutorial loads.

    ![Postman Environment drop-down](../images/postman_environment_dropdown.png "Postman Environment drop-down")

-## 2. Import the Postman Collection for the tutorial.

-Postman *Collections* are groups of prepopulated HTTP requests.

-To import the requests you need for this tutorial:

-1. Download the file *DA43dsMax Tutorial.postman_collection.json* from the [*collections* folder of this repository](../collections).

-2. Import *DA43dsMax Tutorial.postman_collection.json*:

-    1. In the Postman header bar, click **Import**.
-A dialog displays.

-    2. Drag the file you downloaded in Step 1 to the area marked **Drop files here**.
-Alternatively, you can click **Choose Files** and find the file you downloaded in Step 1.

 [:rewind:](../readme.md "readme.md")  [:arrow_forward:](task-1.md "Next task")